asacristanj/Gamedog/README.md

 # Gamedog
-The definitve game.
-Do you want play it?
+The definitive game.
+Do you want to play?